Geisinger Medical Laboratories Test Catalog

 Transport temperature:

-Swab Specimens: Room temperature (2-30°C is acceptable).
 Urine Specimens: Room temperature (2-30°C is acceptable) in Aptima® Urine Collection Kit.
 Room temperature (2-30°C is acceptable) collected in sterile specimen container, stable for only 24 hours

 Specimen stability:

-Swabs: Stable for 60 days at 2-30°C Urines: In Aptima® Urine Transport, stable 30 days at 2-30°C. In sterile container, stable for 24 hours at 2-30°C.
+Urines: In Aptima® Urine Transport, stable 30 days at 2-30°C. In sterile container, stable for 24 hours at 2-30°C.

 Rejection criteria:

 Improperly labeled/identified specimens.
 Expired transport media.
 Collection swabs other than Aptima® supplied/approved collection swabs.
-More than one swab in collection device.
+More than one swab present in the collection device.
 White cleaning swab in collection device.
 No swab in collection device.
 Urine in preservatives.
 Urine collection tube underfilled/overfilled.
 Specimens stored or transported at incorrect temperature.
 Specimens which exceed stability limits.
 Frozen specimens (unless -70°C).

 TEST DETAILS